 If I had any advice to give?
 Don't feel like you have to do something just because it's what you're "supposed" to do.
 Our guest list is barely over 35 people.
 We're having the ceremony and dinner at a nice restaurant.
 We don't have a traditional wedding party; we just have a maid of honor and a best man.
 We asked a relative to officiate the ceremony.
 We're not tossing a bouquet/garter, ordering a big wedding cake, or making a grand entrance.
 (Not that any of those things are bad, but it's just not us.)

 There's only about two months left until the wedding.
 Not only will it be our wedding day, but it will also be our 9th anniversary of dating.
 Crazy, right?
 I was too impatient to wait until our 10th year ;)

 Hi!
-I'm Rachel, and these are bits of my days and things that I like.
-I own this shop and this shop, am working on a novel, and live in Seattle with my husband and cat.
+I'm Rachel, and these are bits of my days and things I like.
+I run the shops Elephantine and Mignon, am working on a novel, and live in Seattle with my husband and two cats.
 Read more about this blog here...

 This blog is a mix of my own photos + images by others.
 Please link back if you share one of my photos on your blog.
 Email me if you'd like me to remove a post that features your images.

 A small disclosure: I use affiliate links in my "what to wear" posts as a way to pay for my blog fees.
 In other words, I earn a tiny commission if you end up buying the item from my link.
 The posts are entirely curated on my own.
 I do not have sponsored posts.